 The campground host volunteer’s primary responsibility is to assist park visitors.
-This includes greeting visitors, helping them get settled, answering questions, receiving comments, communicating park rules and regulations and possibly collecting fees.
+This includes greeting visitors, helping them get settled, answering questions, receiving comments, communicating park rules and regulations, and possibly collecting fees.
 Campground hosts are also expected to observe activities in the park that require immediate attention by staff and/or outside emergency support.
-Hosts provide their own lodging (tent, camper, trailer, motorhome) and are provided a free campsite, most often with utility hook ups.
+Hosts provide their own lodging (camper, trailer, motorhome) and are provided a free campsite, most often with utility hookups.
 The park manager or his/her designee will approve specific scheduled hours and other assignments.
 Individual or couple camp hosts are required to actively put in a minimal of 25 hours per individual or 40 combined hours per couple each week in the camp host position.
 Any volunteer who lives onsite at our parks will be categorized as a camp host.
-These volunteer duties may be different then the information provided above, but the same minimal hours and professionalism is expected.
+These volunteer duties may be different than the information provided above, but the same minimal hours and professionalism is expected.
 (The following parks offer campground host opportunities.)

 Visitor services volunteers will assist parks in a variety of clerical and administrative functions.
 These could include typing, filing, park store support (inventory control and customer assistance), entry station support (fee collection, disseminating information to visitors), answering the phone, research, and other administrative duties as designated by the park manager or his/her designee.

 Maintenance services volunteers will assist parks with general maintenance and small construction projects.
 Examples include trail work, painting, plumbing, weeding, planting, or other projects as designated by the park manager or his/her designee.
 Volunteers will not be required to perform any extensive maintenance or repairs, especially to equipment and vehicles without supervision unless appropriate training and certifications have been documented.